cdsittampalam/documentation/docs/Partner API.md

 2. Click **Copy.**

 :::note
-If you have lost your API key, you can return to the Settings page in the Qredo app to generate a new key.
+If you have lost your API key, you can return to the Settings page to generate a new key.

-1. On the Settingss page, click **Regenerate** Key.
+1. Click **Regenerate** Key.
 2. Click **Copy** in the New Partner API Key screen.
 :::